SkygearIO/guides/cms/cms-basics.md

 In this guide, you will learn how to configure the CMS with a YML file.
 To start with, enable the CMS plug-in at the Developer Portal.
 You will see a YML editor when the CMS is enabled successfully.

-If you are not a new Skygear user and you want to use this new version of CMS, re-enable the CMS plug-in.
+The new CMS is only available for Skygear v1.6.1+.
+If you are not a new Skygear user and you want to use the new CMS, upgrade your Skygear app to v1.6.1 and re-enable the CMS plug-in.

 ![CMS YML editor](/assets/cms/cms-yml-editor.png)